 Become a Vendor!

 Are you interested in becoming a vendor at the Brookside Village Farmers Market?
 We are currently accepting vendors for food products including produce, meat, eggs, dairy, herbs & flowers, and value-added food products (such as jams/jellies, pickles, etc).
 Our goal is to support local agriculture and benefit the community.
 The market’s predominant product emphasis will be on locally-produced agricultural products with priority given to Brookside Village residents.
 Vendor fee is $25 / month.
+Please note that we currently have a waiting list for certain products, including all varieties of sweets and body care products (soap, lotions, etc.).

 In December, we will host a holiday market that will feature local, handmade crafts in addition to our regular food vendors.
 Craft vendors can use the same application – make sure to select those answers that apply to the Dec.
 12th market.